 The 36-year-old ADHD patient who lives in Hockenheim has survived two motorbike accidents that have left him with chronic pain in his knee, lower spine and shoulder.

 He has been using cannabis since 1994.
 Chris first became aware in 2009 that it was possible to buy cannabis in Germany with a Certificate of Exemption.
 However, he never imagined that he would one day be one of Germany’s official medicinal cannabis patients.
-If he mentioned to doctors that the plant helped him and allowed him not to take medications with severe side effects, such as diclofenac, tilidine and other opiates, he was labelled as a drug addict and treated as such.
+If he mentioned to doctors that the plant helped him and allowed him not to take medications such as diclofenac, and even medications with severe side effects such as tilidine, he was labelled a drug addict and treated as such.

 Chris’s story started long before his motorbike accidents.
 After being diagnosed with ADHD as a child, he either was not treated or was treated incorrectly.
 He was prescribed drops and tablets which a doctor prescribed the then 13-year-old, advising that everything would right itself when he reached puberty.
 The consequences: an inability to pay attention, an over-stimulated mind, irritability, aggression and poor concentration.